 Fitness is, on its face, about helping people achieve real, meaningful changes to their bodies, health, and capabilities.
 It's about improving weaknesses, functioning better, and living more richly.
 With that promise, fitness grabs our collective attention as an alluring and fulfilling goal, something worth investing real time, money, and focus.

 As with any investment, we care about the results; in fact, the more we invest, the more we care.
 Of course, we care about the "return" on our investment--what has changed--but, because it's our sweat turning the crank, we also care how it feels getting there.
 So if we care so much, and have invested so deeply, shouldn't we also care about the tools we're using to get there?

 We think so.
 Our bodies are incredible--amazing, shape-shifting, task-switching, adaptive machines--and will respond to nearly any stress that we're exposed to.
-However, making sure that response is the same change that we wanted in the first place (stronger, healthier, richer life) means three components must be treated carefully:
+However, making sure that stress-response is the same change that we wanted in the first place (stronger, healthier, richer life) means three components must be treated carefully:

 - Direction of progress must be clearly established.
 This means that the trainer(s) and trainee have agreed on what a successful return on their investment will look like, 6 months or more down the road.
 This is why we are adamant about bringing all of our trainees on board with a thorough 1-on-1 assessment, and why we meet 1-on-1 with clients throughout their training.

 - Progress must be real.
 There's already plenty of bluster and fake-news in the world, and your sweaty, consistent effort need not add to it.
 Instead, let the cold, hard numbers of regular re-assessment do the talking, and relax knowing that your growth process is truly managed (and not just given lip-service).